ropensci/MtreeRing/README.md

 ### 3. Ring detection

-If ring borders are clearly visible, click on an **Automation** button, and `MtreeRing` will show a new box at top right corner of the app.
+If ring borders are clearly visible, click on an "**Automation**" button, and `MtreeRing` will show a new box at top right corner of the app.